thatmichaelpark/undulating-jigsaw-editor/README.md

 # Undulating Jigsaw Editor

-This is an editor for [Undulating Jigsaw Puzzles](https://github.com/thatmichaelpark/undulating-jigsaw-puzzle).
+This is a companion program for [Undulating Jigsaw Puzzles](https://github.com/thatmichaelpark/undulating-jigsaw-puzzle).
-It enables the user to edit or delete users and puzzles, or create new puzzles.
+It enables an administrator to create new puzzles and edit or delete puzzles and users.

 ## Technologies used

-This is a desktop app built with Angular and Electron.
+This is a desktop app built with Angular, Materialize, and Electron.

+To showcase the fact that it is a desktop app, the program uses native OS menus and also accesses the local file system to list the available images.

 ## Preparation for use

-Edit readImageDirectory.js and modify the path variable to point to the Undulating Jigsaw Puzzle image directory.
-(Note that to support the native file system scenario, both the Undulating Jigsaw Puzzle server and the Undulating Jigsaw Editor must run on the same machine.)
+Edit readImageDirectory.js and modify the `path` variable to point to the Undulating Jigsaw Puzzle image directory on your machine.
+(Note: in order to support the native file system scenario, both the Undulating Jigsaw Puzzle server and the Undulating Jigsaw Editor must run on the same machine.)

-## To launch
+## To launch from the command line
 ```
 npm start
 ```
-## To package as a native app.
+## To package as a native application
 ```
 npm run electron-packager ./
 ```
-## Biggest challenge

-To showcase the fact that it is a desktop app, the program uses native OS menus and also accesses the local file system (to list the available images).
-These features required a different approach than the usual web application.